PerEAJ/OPCTree/README.md

 >>>temp_parent = root.all(r'App1\.Diagram2\.H20\.GP00[1-5]')
 ````

-A easy way of testing if your regular expression matched the paths that you
+An easy way of testing if your regular expression matched the paths that you
 wanted is to print some of the matches with ``.print_paths(<count to print>)`` like this:
 ````
 >>>root.all(r'App1\.Diagram2\.H20\.GP00[1-5]').print_paths(10)